isomerpages/moe-yuhuapri/_yuhualite-experience/Character Education (CCE)/Overview.md

 **Overview**

 Centred on the mission to grow the hearts and minds of every Yuhualite, the school adopts a multi-faceted approach to engage pupils so that they learn to be responsible to family and community, and understand their roles in shaping the future of our nation.
-Anchored on school values of Respect, Responsibility, Resilience, Integrity, Care and harmony, the school creates learning opportunity that draw out and develop our pupils’ personal character strengths, as well as nurture in them our shared values.
-In line with developing the character strengths of our pupils, our classes naming system follows the character strengths of Joy, Courage, Kindness, Gratitude, Diligence, Unity, Honesty and Love.
+Anchored on school values of Respect, Responsibility, Resilience, Integrity, Care and harmony, the school creates learning opportunity that draw out and develop our students’ personal character strengths, as well as nurture in them our shared values.
+In line with developing the character strengths of our students, our classes naming system follows the character strengths of Joy, Courage, Kindness, Gratitude, Diligence, Unity, Honesty and Love.

 **CCE Form Teachers Guidance Period (FTGP)**